 - The student can reapply for this scholarship on a yearly basis.
 There is no guarantee the same student will be selected each year to receive this scholarship.

-- The scholarship recipient will be selected by May 15 of each year.
+- The scholarship recipient will be selected by May 15, 2021.